Best daily deals

 This article’s frequency response is absent from this review because our Bruel & Kjaer 5128 test fixture cannot accurately measure the headset’s frequency response.
 The isolation chart is absent because, well, the headphones don’t do anything to block out sound and they’re not supposed to.

-How does the Shokz OpenRun sound?
+How do the Shokz OpenRun sound?

 A woman wears the Shokz OpenRun bone conduction headphones in red.